-As soon as a wake up in the morning I unlock my iPhone to find 4 Facebook notifications, 7 emails from LivingSocial, 2 LinkedIn updates, 10 Foursquare notifications and 3 Twitter mentions.
+As soon as a wake up in the morning I unlock my iPhone to find four Facebook notifications, seven emails from LivingSocial, two LinkedIn updates, 10 Foursquare notifications, and three Twitter mentions.
 This doesn't even include regular text messages.

 With the ever-expanding presence of social media, smart consumers are finding ways to filter out information that's worthless to them, and creating tools to organize the information that matters.
 These filters make it more important for businesses to assert their brands in a way that consumers won't tune them out.